CoreyJeff/azure-network-protocols/README.md

 </p>
 <p>
 Step 2: Go back to the home page and head to the Virtual Machines tab.
 Once you are there click Create in the upper left corner.
 Then click Azure Virtual Machine.
 Under subscription you want to make the resource group the one you just made which is
 (RG-Lab).
 There should be an option.
 Your virtual Machine name will be (VM1).
 Region will stay (US West 3) Security Type change to Standard.
 Image (Windows 10 Pro 21H2) For size minimum should be (2 vcpu 16 GiB memory).
 Username is Labuser then create your own password.
-When you're finished check the "I confirm" box at the bottom and then Review + Create.
+When you're finished check the "I confirm" box at the bottom and then (Review + Create).
 </p>
 <br />